pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

     """
     Receives file chunks using Stop-and-Wait protocol.

    Args:
-      session_id: sesssion id of files we're transmitting
+      session_id: session id of files we're transmitting
-      server_ip: of the sever we are looking for
+      server_ip: of the server we are looking for

     Returns:
         Complete file as bytes